Chinese city tier system

 Given the rapid development of Chinese cities ever since the economic reform and the ever-changing dynamics among the country's cities, the tier system has gained wide popularity in recent years as a point of reference, such as among investors and tourists.
 Cities in different tiers often reflect differences in consumer behavior, income level, population size, consumer sophistication, infrastructure, talent pool, and business opportunity, among others.
-The tier system typically includes cities in mainland China only; therefore the special administrative regions (SARs) of Hong Kong and Macau as well as cities of the Republic of China (ROC) are not included on the list.
+The tier system typically includes cities in mainland China only.
+The special administrative regions (SARs) of Hong Kong and Macau are not included on the list.

 Background

 Many economists, consultants and businesses classify cities in China based on the tier system.
 Businesses frequently refer to the tier system in, for example, devising marketing strategy, as it is understood that treating China as one market is simply not feasible: consumers from different regions and cities have vastly different income levels, behaviors, and trends.
 Cities in different tiers also differ greatly in population size, infrastructure, and the level of sophistication in products and services.

 Given the sheer number of cities in China, there is not a single version of this classification.
 According to many media publications, it is understood that there are four tiers, and the consensus is that four cities belong to Tier-1 (一线城市 (yīxiàn chéngshì)): Beijing, Shanghai, Guangzhou, and Shenzhen (colloquially known as “Bei-Shang-Guang-Shen”, 北上广深).
 First-tier cities represent the most developed areas of the country with the most affluent and sophisticated consumers.
 They are large, densely populated urban metropolises that have huge economic, cultural and political influence in China.